MultiSafepay/docs/content/integration/ready-made/craftcommerce/faq/configuring-generic-gateways.md

     - /ecommerce-platforms/craft-commerce/generic-gateways/
 ---

-The Craft Commerce 3 plugin supports [generic gateways](/faq/general/generic-gateways/) and generic gift cards.
+The Craft Commerce 3 plugin offers [generic gateways](/integrations/generic-gateways/) and generic gift cards, which support all payment methods.

+To configure a generic gateway:

+1. Sign in to your backend.
+2. Go to *** (Dennis to check).
-You can specify the gateway code and gateway label.
+3. Set the relevant [payment method gateway codes](/integrations/generic-gateways/#gateway-codes) and the gateway label.

-All payment methods are supported.